-The home agent MUST return a Binding Acknowledgement to the mobile node, constructed as follows:
+Regardless of the setting of the 'A' bit in the Binding Update, the home agent MUST return a Binding Acknowledgement to the mobile node, constructed as follows:

-- The Status field MUST be set to a value indicating success (the value MUST be less than 128).
-The only currently defined success Status value is 0, indicating simply that the Binding Update was accepted. - The Sequence Number field MUST be copied from the Sequence Number given in the Binding Update. - The Lifetime field MUST be set to the remaining lifetime for the binding as set by the home agent in its "home registration" Binding Cache entry for the mobile node.
-As described above, this lifetime MUST NOT be greater than the remaining valid lifetime for the subnet prefix in the mobile node's home address. - The Refresh field MUST be set to a value less than or equal to the Lifetime value being returned in the Binding Update.
+- The Status field MUST be set to a value indicating success; this value MUST be less than 128.
+The only currently defined success Status value is 0, indicating simply that the Binding Update was accepted. - The Sequence Number field MUST be copied from the Sequence Number given in the Binding Update. - The Lifetime field MUST be set to the remaining lifetime for the binding as set by the home agent in its "home registration" Binding Cache entry for the mobile node, as described above. - The Refresh field MUST be set to a value less than or equal to the Lifetime value being returned in the Binding Update.
 If the home agent stores the Binding Cache entry in nonvolatile storage (that survives the crash or other failure of the home agent), then the Refresh field SHOULD be set to the same value as the Lifetime field; otherwise, the home agent MAY set the Refresh field to a value less than the Lifetime field, to indicate that the mobile node SHOULD attempt to refresh its home registration at the indicated shorter interval (although the home agent will still retain the registration for the Lifetime period, even if the mobile node does not refresh its registration within the Refresh period).

-In addition, the home agent MUST follow the procedure defined in Section 9.5 to intercept packets on the mobile node's home link addressed to the mobile node, while the home agent is serving as the home agent for this mobile node.
+In addition, the home agent MUST follow the procedure defined in Section 9.3 to intercept packets on the mobile node's home link addressed to the mobile node, while the home agent is serving as the home agent for this mobile node.

-9.4.
+9.2.
 Primary Care-of Address De-registration